 "We think sometimes that poverty is only being hungry, naked and homeless.
 The poverty of being unwanted, unloved and uncared for is the greatest poverty.
 We must start in our own homes to remedy this kind of poverty." - Mother Teresa

-GMP has established mentoring partnerships in communities near the tribe.
-Our partnership with Indiana University is developing a year long mentoring program to help the youth of the Lummi Nation overcome the cycles of abuse and addiction while maintaining their cultural identity.
+GMP has established partnerships in Bloomington and in communities near the tribe.
+Our work with a student team from the Department of Public Health at Indiana University developed a year long mentoring program to help abused, neglected native youth in poverty.
+This program hopes to help the youth of the Lummi Nation overcome the cycles of abuse and addiction while maintaining their cultural identity.
 The Global Minded Project is honored at the opportunity to learn from the Lummi culture.
 We're grateful for the chance to offer a meaningful opportunity as we learn and grow from one another.

-The "Into The Mountains" program consists of a backpacking kick off trip with mentors, Lummi youth and a expedition support team.
+The "Into The Mountains" program consists of a retreat kick off trip with mentors, Lummi youth, and an expedition support team.
 This style of introduction through the outdoors and mentor commitment has been tested at IU's Bradford Woods facility with their program "Beyond The Woods".
-PhD program students are working to develop a native specific program to help these oldest citizens of our country find their confidence and courage to conquer the mountains of injustice that have filtered to them for many generations.
+We have worked to develop a native specific program to help the oldest citizens of our country find their confidence and courage to conquer the mountains of injustice that have filtered to them for many generations.

 - The median age in the united states is 37. the median age for the Lummi Nation is 29.